rabbitmq/rabbitmq-website/site/feature-flags.md

 rabbitmqctl enable_feature_flag all
 </pre>

+Note, the `rabbitmqctl enable_feature_flag all` command enables stable feature flags only and not experimental ones.

 The `list_feature_flags` command can be used again to verify the feature flags' states.
 Assuming all feature flags were disabled initially, here is the state after enabling the `quorum_queue` feature flag: